gthompson/flovopy/README.md

 # FLOVOpy: Florida Virtual Volcano Observatory Tools

 FLOVOpy is a Python package providing advanced tools for volcano observatories and seismology research.
-It includes waveform processing utilities, RSAM/DRS computation, spectrogram generation, and enhanced support for legacy datasets such as Seisan files.
+It includes waveform processing utilities, RSAM/DRS computation, spectrogram generation, amplitude source location (ASL), and enhanced support for legacy datasets such as Seisan files.

 ---

-## Installation (via Conda)
+## 📦 Installation (via Conda)

 To install FLOVOpy in **editable mode** using a Conda environment: